Matrix Completion in Group Testing: Bounds and Simulations: On number of rows in converted missing matrices

-\cref{theo5} provides an exact calculation for $\bbE[h|s]$.
+\cref{theo5} provides an exact calculation for $\bbE[h]$.
 However, the final component of this formula is quite complex, making its practical computation unrealistic in real-world scenarios.
+To address this, this section will instead provide bounds for $\bbE[h]$ using much simpler formulas.
+We begin by deriving two lemmas: one that establishes the monotonicity of the Upsilon function (\cref{Ups inc lemma}), and another that presents a special inequality involving a product of binomial coefficients (\cref{binom inq lemma}).
+These two results are then used to bound the most complex term in \cref{theo5}, as shown in \cref{lem Omega}.
+Finally, we apply the Inclusion-Exclusion principle to derive an additional bound in \cref{Inclusion-Exclusion Bound}.
+Together with the result from \cref{lem Omega}, this allows us to obtain an upper bound on the number of rows in the converted missing matrix, as presented in \cref{Expectation_bound}.
+This process is shown in \cref{fig:Upper Bound row proc}.
+As stated, the main result of this section is \cref{Expectation_bound}, which is presented below.
+The proof is deferred to Appendix \ref{append: B}.

-To address this, this section will instead provide bounds for $\bbE[h|s]$ using much simpler formulas.
-The main result of this section is \cref{Expectation_bound}, which is presented below. \begin{theorem} Let $t, n, d,s$ be defined in~\cref{sec:intro:formula}, $\Upsilon$ be defined in \cref{Ups_equ} and $h$ be the number of rows of the erased matrix.
+\begin{theorem} Let $t, n, d,s$ be defined in~\cref{sec:intro}, $\Upsilon$ be defined in \cref{Ups_equ}, and $h$ be the number of rows of the converted missing matrix.
 Then, we have:

 Furthermore, when $n>(d+1)^2$, we have:

 where: